Stijnc/testconfig/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: ":sparkles: Improve our product"
+name: "✨ Improve our product"
 about: Make a suggestion to improve our existing products.
 title: ''
 labels: